nnarahari2/ai-fatigue-monitoring-system/README.md

 ## Dataset

-A custom dataset was collected using webcam images during project development.
+A custom driver-state dataset was collected using webcam images during project development.

 ### Dataset Summary